 2. You Want Different Things From The Relationship

-5. You Feel As Though Your Values Are Being Compromised
+3. You Feel As Though Your Values Are Being Compromised

-6. One Of You Is Highly Jealous
+6. One Of You Isn't Committed With Your Time

-9. One Or Both Of You Isn’t Happy
+10. One Or Both Of You Isn’t Happy

 11. It’s The Same Fight Over And Over… And Over

 Next time you and your partner get into an argument, consider whether it was due to one of these major topics.
 If so, it could very well mean this isn’t the right person for you, and that’s perfectly OK.
-Remember the saying I personally love to replay for myself… there are many other fish in the sea.
+Remember the saying I personally love to replay for myself: There are many other fish in the sea.